tumf/mcp-text-editor/README.md

 A Model Context Protocol (MCP) server that provides text file editing capabilities through a standardized API.

+## Overview

+MCP Text Editor Server is designed to facilitate safe and efficient text file operations in a client-server architecture.
+It implements the Model Context Protocol, ensuring reliable file editing with robust conflict detection and resolution.
+This makes it ideal for applications requiring synchronized file access, such as collaborative editing tools, automated text processing systems, or any scenario where multiple processes need to modify text files safely.

+### Key Benefits

+- Safe concurrent editing with hash-based validation
+- Efficient partial file access with line-range specifications
+- Atomic multi-file operations
+- Robust error handling and recovery mechanisms

 ## Features

 - Get text file contents with line range specification